What Is PCOS | Relation Between Intermittent Fasting And PCOS | Is Intermittent Fasting Good For PCOS

 1. Intermittent Fasting Helps With Regulation of Insulin and Improving Insulin Sensitivity

 Some research clearly shows that intermittent fasting significantly impacts insulin sensitivity.
-People with elevated insulin levels have benefited from intermittent fasting.
+People with elevated insulin levels have benefited from intermittent fasting and maintaining blood sugar levels.
 Hence intermittent fasting dramatically helps in reducing the insulin levels in the body and, in turn, causes lower testosterone levels.
 This can help manage visible symptoms of PCOS, such as facial hair growth.
 Testosterone is also linked to weight gain in women, and hence lower testosterone levels can aid in weight loss in women with PCOS.